cornell-zhang/heurigym/technology_mapping/README.md

     <single-output-cover>
     ```
     where `<input-1>`, `<input-2>`, ..., `<input-N>` are the inputs to the logic function, and `<output>` is the output of the function.
 The `<single-output-cover>` is a truth table that specifies the output for each combination of inputs.
+- Note that if there are too many gates in `.inputs`, `.outputs`, or `.names`, it can be separated into multiple lines with a backslash `\` at the end of each line.

 - The rows following a `.names` line define the truth table in a "single-output-cover" format:
   - The format uses {0, 1, -} in the n-bit wide "input plane" and {0, 1} in the 1-bit wide "output plane"